When New Jersey voters approved adult-use cannabis on November 3, 2020, it was a pivotal moment in the history of cannabis reform.

 The answer to this question involves a lot of moving pieces for DeVeaux: addressing the issues of social justice and social equity, educating stakeholders from other sectors such as law enforcement and doctors, creating a free-market model where local cannabis entrepreneurs can thrive, and protecting the local flavor of the state’s supply chain from predatory lending and outside interests.

-It’s a lot of work that must be done, and New Jersey is just getting started.
+It’s a lot of work that must be done, as New Jersey grapples with out to rollout their new industry.

 Social Justice and Social Equity Issues